top of page

 19. Professional rules and statutory obligations

-20. Reliance on advice
+21. Reliance on advice

 Advice given orally is not intended to be relied upon unless confirmed in writing.
 Therefore, if we provide oral advice (for example during a course of a meeting or telephone conversation) and you wish to be able to rely on that advice, you must ask for the advice to be confirmed in writing.
+Advice is valid as at the date it was given.

-21. Retention of papers
+22. Retention of papers

 Individuals, trustees and partnerships: